hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 Given the sequence specified above, following data is **NOT** exposed to the sender's agents:

 - Routing-only Agents within the receiver's domain
-- Edge Agents the receiver has that it chooses not to include in the DIDDoc
+- App Agents the receiver has that it chooses not to include in the DIDDoc
 - The physical endpoints of Agents within the receiver's domain (other than the Domain Endpoint)
   - The physical endpoints and, as required, associated public keys, are shared as needed within the receiver's domain.